GRESB/api-docs/source/includes/_reporting-entities.md

 using the [GRESB sandbox portal](https://api-sandbox.gresb.com/).

 ## GET /entities
-Returns all the entities (companies or funds) for which the user has contributor access.
+Returns all the entities for which the user has contributor access.
 The required [scope](#api-authorization-oauth-scopes) is `entities`.